SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/COMPLETE_FRAMEWORK_INTEGRATION_FINAL_REPORT.md

 ## 🎉 **CONCLUSION**

 ### **Transformation Achieved**
-The ChemML framework has been **completely transformed** from a collection of standalone notebooks to a **professional, enterprise-grade machine learning library** for chemistry and drug discovery.
+The QeMLflow framework has been **completely transformed** from a collection of standalone notebooks to a **professional, enterprise-grade machine learning library** for chemistry and drug discovery.

 ### **Key Accomplishments**
 - ✅ **Created 3 comprehensive framework modules** covering clinical research, environmental chemistry, and materials discovery